zerogravitylabs/hack-the-valley-2018/README.md

 800<br/>
 1100<br/>

-Please upload both your model and your final predictions.
+Please upload both your model, your final predictions and contact information.

-For helping us processing the submission name the file containing the model:
+To help process the submission please name the file containing your model (code):

 teamname-model

-and the predictions as:
+and the prediction text file as:

 teamname-prediction

+and include your contact information in another file so we can contact you if you win!

 Submit both to this dropbox: https://www.dropbox.com/request/h3b72heocloImUtkHiEf